sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/releasing_browser_extensions.md

 Deployment to the Chrome web store happen automatically in CI when the `bext/release` branch is updated.

 ## Firefox
-The release process for Firefox is currently not automated.
+The release process for Firefox is currently semi-automated.

-### Self-hosted Extension
-When the `bext/release` branch is updated, our build pipeline will trigger a build for the Firefox extension.
-The build will trigger [this](https://github.com/sourcegraph/sourcegraph/blob/main/client/browser/scripts/release-ff.sh) script which will create a bundle, sign it and upload it to the Google Cloud Storage.
-Once the bundle is created, we upload it to the Mozilla Add-on page and wait for approval.
+When the `bext/release` branch is updated, our build pipeline will trigger a build for the Firefox extension (take a note of the commit sha, we'll need it later).
+The build will trigger [this](https://github.com/sourcegraph/sourcegraph/blob/main/client/browser/scripts/release-ff.sh) script which will create a bundle, sign it and upload it to the [Google Cloud Storage](https://console.cloud.google.com/storage/browser/sourcegraph-for-firefox).
+Once the bundle is created, we upload it to the Mozilla Add-on page.
+Once the bundle is uploaded, we need to upload the source code as well.
+On your local copy, navigate to `sourcegraph/client/browser/scripts/create-source-zip.js` and modify the `commitId` variable (use the sha from earlier).
+Once the variable is modified, run this script.
+It will generate a `sourcegraph.zip` in the folder.
+Upload this zip to the Mozilla Add-on page and wait for approval.

-### Add-on Store
-We're currently working on switching to the add-on store.

 ## Safari
 The release process for Safari is currently not automated.